 The State offers employees tax-favored savings programs to help save for retirement: 403(b), Roth 403(b), 457 and Roth 457.
 For information about accessing these funds in retirement visit www.ctdcp.com.

 Employees who retire and qualify for retiree health insurance can use the charts below to determine the current costs in retirement.
 It’s important to note that employees who retire early contribute more until they reach their normal retirement age.
 Participants under age 65 have the same medical options available to employees.
-Participants age 65 and older are covered under a Medicare Advantage Program through United Healthcare.
+Participants age 65 and older are covered under a Medicare Advantage Program through Aetna.

 Minimum 10 years of service at age 55, except age 58 for SERS Tier 3 and 4